 6 Invest automatically in stocks with robo advisors

 When joining an enterprise as an employee, consider asking for company stocks as part of your hiring package.
 The company stocks could increase in value in the future.
-Another option is robo advisors.
-Based on criteria you define, it offers an investment strategy that can be consistently applied.
+Another option is Robo advisors.
+Based on the criteria you define, it offers an investment strategy that can be consistently applied.

 This method avoids stock picking.
 Warren Buffett does it but he reads 500 pages a day of financial statements to know how to properly invest.
 That is considered active investing.

 Betterment offers Robo advisors charging fees from 0.25% to 0.4%.
 They are lower than those charged by actively managed funds but higher than those charged by ETFs.
 Betterment offers no fee on the first $10,000 invested.
 Another alternative is Bloom, convenient for 401k as it identifies hidden fees in your 401k.
 They have fixed fees starting at $45 per year .